 Prior to joining Fox, Matt was a partner in the Philadelphia office of a national law firm.

 Matt is renowned in the Philadelphia region for his commitment to pro bono service and devotion to the pursuit of equal justice for all.
 He is annually selected as a member of the First Judicial District of Pennsylvania Pro Bono Roll of Honor.
 In 2016, he was the recipient of the Pennsylvania Legal Aid Network Excellence Award for his pro bono work in the area of civil forfeiture.

-Matt is an elected Democratic committeeperson and serves on Philadelphia’s Fifteenth Ward Democratic Executive Committee.
+Matt previously served as an elected Democratic committeeperson and served on Philadelphia’s Fifteenth Ward Democratic Executive Committee.
 He is also active in civic and charitable causes and has served on the following boards:

 - Philadelphia VIP, Inc. (the pro bono arm of the Philadelphia Bar Association)

 - Member of Executive Director search committee (2017)

 Matt is a graduate of LEADERSHIP Philadelphia's class of 2008 and previously served as a lecturer of law at the Villanova University School of Law.
 He also periodically serves as a guest lecturer at the Drexel University School of Law and the University of Pennsylvania Law School.

 Tax Controversy and Financial Crimes Report